 - a.
-Training on what PRF is (all targeted states except Alaska and Hawaii), how it works, and how producers can evaluate PRF for their particular farm. - b.
-Training on Annual Forage (any known new states).
+Training on what PRF is (excluding Alaska and Hawaii), how it works, and how producers can evaluate PRF for their particular farm. - b.
+Training on Annual Forage (for Colorado, Kansas, Nebraska, New Mexico, North Dakota, Oklahoma, South Dakota, Texas and any known new states). - c.
+Training on Apiculture (all states except Alaska and Hawaii). - d.
+For PRF, specific for Arizona, Idaho, New Mexico, Nevada, Oregon, Utah,Wyoming, include how the new Rainfall Index (RI-PRF) model works differently from what policy offered previously (these areas converted from Vegetative Index VI-PRF).

-- c.
-Training on Apiculture (all targeted states except Alaska and Hawaii). - d.
-For PRF, specific for Nevada, Utah and Wyoming, include how the new Rainfall Index (RI-PRF) model works differently from what policy offered previously (these areas converted from Vegetative Index VI-PRF). - vi.
+iv.
 All Livestock Products: General education on all the livestock products so producers know what their choices of Federal crop insurance are.